Bookkeeping 101 Financial Ratios will teach you the eight financial ratios that you really need to know.

 Profitability ratios indicate the efficiency with which your business manages resources.

 Gross profits/net sales – Your gross margin is one of the most fundamental indicators of operational performance in your business.
-It is calculated by dividing gross profit by net sales, and it should be included on your income statement.
+It is calculated by dividing gross profit by net sales, and it should be included on your profit and loss statement.

 Return on Revenue

 Income before taxes (EBITDA)/net revenue (sales) - Return on revenue is the other key indicator for measuring operational efficiency.
 Return on revenue measures the percentage of pre-tax income derived from each dollar of revenue and indicates how well you are managing your operating expenses.

 Bookkeeping 101 Financial Ratios: Return on Assets (ROA)

 Income before taxes (EBITDA)/total assets - ROA measures your business’ profitability relative to its total assets.
 It can show how effectively you are utilizing assets to generate profit and cash flow, or how much income has been produced from each dollar’s worth of assets.
 ROA provides insight into how efficiently your business is being run.

 Return on Equity (ROE)

 Net profit/paid-in capital (shareholders’ equity) - ROE measures profitability relative to the money shareholders have invested by showing the paid-in capital portion of owners’ equity for business owners.